Introduction - Seamless communication across the continuum of care

 By Rhonda Collins, MSN, RN, Chief Nursing Officer, Vocera Communications, August 22, 2014

 Rhonda Collins, MSN, RN, Chief Nursing Officer, Vocera Communications

-HMT editor’s note: We will trace the principles described below in action as we follow Vocera Communications’ projects over the next several months.
-Starting in September, we will post online the first of several features describing how Vocera technologies and services improve both patient experiences and their care outcomes.
+HMT editor’s note: We will trace the principles described below in action as we follow Vocera Communications’ projects and, over the next several months, we will post online the first of several features describing how Vocera technologies and services improve both patient experiences and their care outcomes.

 A breakdown in communication in a health system, hospital or clinic can have a significant impact on clinical outcomes, patient and staff experience – and the organization’s performance.
 According to the Joint Commission, 62 percent of accidental deaths and 80 percent of serious medical errors are linked to communication failures.
 In addition, research from the University of Maryland revealed that communication inefficiencies result in $12 billion in excess costs or lost revenue annually.
 Therefore, it is essential that organizations transform communication and care coordination to reduce avoidable readmissions and elevate patient satisfaction.
 Successful organizations create a consistent, seamless experience of care from pre-admission to discharge, connecting with primary care physicians, skilled nursing facilities and other healthcare care providers.